Sheronr123/Capstone-Project/README.md

 ### Usage
 1. Place your dataset in the project directory
 2. Run the Jupyter notebook:

 ipynb
 ## 🛠️ Key Functions
-remove_90_more_null(): Drops columns with excessive nulls

-skew_less_2_mean(): Handles outliers in low-skew features

-high_c_encoding(): Frequency encoding for high-cardinality categoricals

-impute_for_float(): Advanced imputation for skewed numeric features
+-remove_90_more_null(): Drops columns with excessive nulls -skew_less_2_mean(): Handles outliers in low-skew features -high_c_encoding(): Frequency encoding for high-cardinality categoricals -impute_for_float(): Advanced imputation for skewed numeric features

 ## 💼 Business Applications

 The models can be used to:

-Automate loan approval decisions
+-Automate loan approval decisions

-Adjust interest rates based on risk
+-Adjust interest rates based on risk

-Flag high-risk applications for manual review

-Optimize collection strategies for at-risk loans
+-Flag high-risk applications for manual review -Optimize collection strategies for at-risk loans

 ## ⚠️ Limitations & Future Work
 ### Current Challenges